pataruco/holocron/lessons/blend-accessibility/slides.md

 ---

-# Why we should care?
+# Why should we care?

-For these reasons accessibility should not be an extra layer, should be the core of what we do
+For these reasons, accessibility should not be an extra layer, should be the core of what we do.

 ---